Gee-Man06/gee-man06.github.io/README.md

-# Mangaliso Snothando

 📧 241177049@mycput.ac.za | 🔗 [LinkedIn](https://www.linkedin.com/in/geemangaliso) | 📞 083 765 9532 | 📍 Woodstock, Cape Town

 ---

 ## 🎯 Career Objective
-Final-year Diploma in Information and Communication Technology student specializing in Software Development, actively exploring opportunities in software development and AI-assisted solutions.
+Final-year Diploma in Information and Communication Technology student specializing in Application Development, actively exploring opportunities in application development and AI-assisted solutions.
 Seeking a Work-Integrated Learning (WIL) placement, internship, or graduate opportunity within a technology-driven organization where I can contribute to innovative software systems, apply my knowledge of Java, Python, databases, and AI technologies, and continue developing industry-level technical expertise.

 ---